People are working from home now more than ever before.

 Either way, they are usually wide enough to accommodate a laptop computer and allow you to work from any chair, couch, sofa – even your bed.

-If you get a lap desk with legs, it can even be used as a standing desk when you’re tired of sitting.
+If you get a lap desk with legs, it can dual-purpose as a standing desk when you’re tired of sitting.

-The convenience of a lap desk is that it takes up very little space, can be used anywhere, and it doesn’t commit you to a new furniture setup either.
+The convenience of a lap desk is that it takes up very little space, and it doesn’t commit you to a new furniture setup either.

-They are particularly useful if your work is primarily confined to a laptop, with little or no paperwork involved.
+They are particularly useful if your entire “office” is a laptop.

 Items for organization